Skip to content

 @*/

-Given a pointer to a queue struct, this predicate grabs ownership of the struct, asserts that the front and back pointers must either both be NULL or both be non-NULL, and then hands off to an auxiliary predicate QueueFB.
+Given a pointer to a queue struct, this predicate grabs ownership of the structthen hands off to an auxiliary predicate QueueFB.
 Note that QueuePtr_At returns a List -- that is, the abstract view of a queue heap structure is simply the sequence of elements that it contains.
 The difference between a queue and a singly or doubly linked list is simply one of concrete representation.

 QueueFB is where the interesting part starts.
-(Conceptually, QueueFB is part of QueuePTR, but CN currently allows conditional expressions only at the beginning of predicate definitions, not after a take, so we need to make a separate auxiliary predicate.)
+Conceptually, it is part of QueuePtr_At, but CN currently allows conditional expressions only at the beginning of predicate definitions, not after a take, so we need to make a separate auxiliary predicate.

 /*@